jyagupsky20/sort-o_Walrus/README.md

 Reason: Regardless of the positioning of the elements in the list, for every pass it compares all of the elements of the list and conducts one swap.

-Big-O Classification: Selection sort is quadratic, or O(n^2).
-For an array size 100, selection sort needs to search through 100 items 100 times, or 100^2 searches.
+Big-O Classification: In terms of searches, selection sort is quadratic, or O(n^2).
+For an array size 100, selection sort needs to search through 100 items 100 times, or approximately 100^2 searches.
+However, in terms of swaps, selection sort is linear, or O(n).
+Each swap done by selection sort is guaranteed to put one element in the correct spot.

 The same applies for the best case scenario.